oguzhankarabulut/go-structtojson/README.md

 ## GO Struct to JSON

 I hate creating example JSON object fit to struct when testing anything especially working with huge structs.
 So I developed this tool.
-It takes struct as a string cli argument and print example JSON object with random values.
+It takes struct as a string cli argument then print example JSON object with random values.

-PS: It does not work with nested structs and data types.
+PS: It does not work with nested data types.

 ## Usage ##
 Input: